Animal-Assisted Therapy FAQ's

 What if I don’t have a pet?
 Can I still volunteer with animal assisted therapy?

-Watch a short video about our AAT escorts!
+Watch a short video about our animal assisted therapy volunteer escorts!

 How can my pet and I be a therapy animal team at Phoenix Children’s Hospital?

 First, you and your pet become nationally registered as a therapy animal team.
 Our Paws Can Heal therapy animal teams are nationally registered and have 6 to 12 months of experience as a therapy animal team in a healthcare setting.

 How can my pet and I become a nationally registered animal assisted therapy team?